Spiritual and Pastoral Care in the Benefice

 Do you feel a spiritual hole which needs filling in your life?
-Is there someone or something you would like to be remembered in prayer?
 Would you appreciate the chance to chat informally over a cup of tea and cake?
 In addition to services at our village churches on Sunday, our benefice offers:

-Café Church – an informal gathering with tea and cakes and a story on the First Thursday of the month at St Matthew’s Midgham between 2.30 and 4.00pm.
+St Matthew’s Café is closed for the cold winter months of January and February but will be back on 1st March.
+The café is an informal gathering with tea and cakes and a story on the first Thursday of the month at St Matthew’s Midgham between 3.00 and 4.30 pm.